rossetti/RossettiArenaBook/docs/01-Chapter1.md

 simulation model, from scratch, in a general purpose language such as FORTRAN, Visual Basic, C/C++, or Java will require above average programming skills.
-In the absence of specialized libraries for these languages that try to relive the user from some of the burden, simulation as a tool would be relegated to \"elite\" programmers.
+In the absence of specialized libraries for these languages that try to relieve the user from some of the burden, simulation as a tool would be relegated to \"elite\" programmers.
 Luckily, the repetitive nature of computations in simulation allows the development of computer libraries that are applicable to simulation